 Most pupils with SEN go to a local mainstream school.
 Barnet’s Accessibility Strategy sets out the local authority plan to increase access to education for pupils with disabilities in the schools for which it is responsible.
 Schools should take account of the local authority strategy when drawing up their own school accessibility plans.
 The strategy is also relevant to academies, free schools and other education settings not maintained by the local authority as they also have a statutory duty to draw up and publish a school accessibility plan.
 Very occasionally, a mainstream setting may not be the right place for a pupil with SEN. The Government provide the Edubase directory to search schools and publish a list of approved, independent special institutions.
 You can also see a list of Barnet's specialist provision here.

-A SENCO arranges extra support for children and young people with special educational needs (SEN).
-They are qualified teachers.
-Their job is to:
+A Special Educational Needs Co-ordinator (SENCo) is a qualified teacher who arranges additional support for children and young people with special educational needs (SEN).
+Their role within settings is to:

 - put the settings SEN policy into effect on a daily basis

 - help staff to support children with SEN